 Cough that may or may not have greenish or yellowish mucus

 Shortness of breath (usually when you do strenuous activity, such as climb stairs)

 Nausea and vomiting

 A stabbing chest pain when you cough or breathe in deeply

-Bacterial Versus Viral Pneumonia May Have Hallmark Symptoms
+Bacterial Versus Viral Pneumonia: Hallmark Symptoms to Take Note Of

 Viral pneumonia symptoms may mimic that of influenza: fever, dry cough, muscle pain, headache and weakness.
 After 12 to 36 hours, increased breathlessness may occur, and the cough may worsen, and may come with mucus.
 Your lips may also turn blue.3